Nolan-Rewega/Data-Structures/README.md

 # Data-Structures Implementations.

-My implementation collection of common datastructures in C++. :)
+My implementation of common datastructures in C++. :)

 # Lists